crispab/codekvast/README.md

     This will launch **Codekvast daemon**, that will process output from the collectors attached to the two Jenkins instances.

-    The daemon will regularly produce data files in /tmp/codekvast/import (where Codekvast Warehouse will find them).
+    The daemon will regularly produce zip data files in /tmp/codekvast/import (where Codekvast Warehouse will find and consume them).

 1. In terminal window #5 do `docker exec -ti codekvast-database mysql -ucodekvast -pcodekvast codekvast_warehouse`